Pretty Green Eyes: Ultrabeat version

 Ultrabeat's members had all been fans of happy hardcore since 1997 and when they decided to record a song, they chose to cover the old Force & Styles song "Pretty Green Eyes".
-The group used a recording studio in Liverpool where Mike Di Scala was the engineer, and they first recorded the song there, with Mike singing.
+The group used a recording studio in Liverpool where Mike Di Scala was the engineer, and they first recorded the song there, with Di Scala singing.
 During the recording session, they did not have a pop filter for the microphone, so they had to use a sock instead.

 The song was signed by All Around the World because of Di Scala's last single for the label under the Rezonance Q alias.
 "Someday", a cover of the Mariah Carey song, had achieved a peak of No. 29 in the charts and when Di Scala was discussing its success with All Around the World, he played them Ultrabeat's demo of "Pretty Green Eyes".
-The whistle noise at the start of the song is sampled from House Traffic's 1994 hit "Every Day of My Life".

 Release and reception

 "Pretty Green Eyes" became more popular when it was released on promos and Clubland III and played more in nightclubs.
 The song was released as a single on 4 August 2003.
-It entered the UK Singles Chart at No. 2, behind "Breathe" by Blu Cantrell, and stayed in the chart for 15 weeks.
+It entered the UK Singles Chart at No. 2 and stayed in the chart for 15 weeks.
 This led to Ultrabeat performing on Top of the Pops and a lock-out signing in the HMV store in Liverpool.

 Music video

-The video was filmed in London and features three young women who are dancers in a strip club.
+The video was filmed in London and features three young women who are dancers in a random nightclub.
 They are putting on their make-up and outfits, then they dance in the strip club, then the video switches to a nightclub, and back between the two.

 Ultrabeat also appear in the video.
 They are sitting down on chairs in the strip club and they are also DJing at the nightclub.
 The video makes use of green lighting and green clothes, and switches between locations after zooming in on one of the girl's green eyes.

 The original video for "Pretty Green Eyes" was actually a casino scene filmed at the Baby Blue Bar on the Albert Dock in Liverpool, but was not used as the actual music video.
 The scene depicts a gorgeous girl with green eyes gambling on the dice table.
 The dice dealer, Bill Pettrey, was the Deputy General Manager of Leo Casino, one of Liverpool's top night spots on Queen's Dock.